Tri-Hybrid Multi-User Precoding Using Pattern-Reconfigurable Antennas: Fundamental Models and Practical Algorithms: Simulation Results

 \subsubsection{Weighted Sum-Rate versus Transmit Power}

 Next, we evaluate the performance gain offered by the proposed tri-hybrid \ac{MIMO} architecture in comparison to the conventional hybrid \ac{MIMO} design.
 Figure~\ref{fig_sim04} demonstrates the weighted sum-rate as a function of the BS per-antenna power budget across different system architectures.
-Alongside the tri-hybrid architecture optimized under both Model~I and Model~II, we also include the conventional hybrid architecture with fixed antennas, optimized using two benchmark methods: the \ac{WMMSE} precoding algorithm~\cite{Zhao2023Rethinking} and the \ac{ZF} algorithm~\cite{Spencer2004Zero}, all under the same per-antenna power constraint.
-Note that under Model~I, besides the set of 64 real antenna patterns in~\cite{Wang2025Electromagnetically} (denoted as ``Model~I, hardware''), we further add a benchmark set of 64 fictitous antenna patterns (denoted as ``Model~I, fictitous'').
+Alongside the tri-hybrid architecture optimized under both Model~I and Model~II, we also include the conventional hybrid architecture with fixed antennas, optimized using two benchmark methods: the \ac{WMMSE} precoding algorithm~\cite{Zhao2023Rethinking} and the \ac{ZF} algorithm~\cite{Spencer2004Zero}, all under the same per-antenna power constraint. {The WMMSE algorithm jointly optimizes the analog and digital precoders and is widely regarded as a near-optimal approach, while the ZF algorithm aims to cancel mutual interference.} Note that under Model~I, besides the set of 64 real antenna patterns in~\cite{Wang2025Electromagnetically} (denoted as ``Model~I, hardware''), we further add a benchmark set of 64 fictitious antenna patterns (denoted as ``Model~I, fictitious'').
 These fictitious patterns are set as Gaussian beams steered toward 64 directions uniformly distributed within $\theta \in [90^\circ, 180^\circ]$ and $\phi \in [-90^\circ, 90^\circ]$, each with a 3~dB beamwidth of $85^\circ$.
 Additionally, we present both the fully digital solutions and those obtained by decomposing the digital precoder back into digital and hybrid components.
 The results indicate that the decomposition method proposed in Section~\ref{sec:decomp} effectively preserves the overall weighted sum-rate, with only minor performance degradation for the tri-hybrid solutions and the WMMSE-based hybrid solution.
 Regarding the comparison between system architectures, the tri-hybrid architecture consistently outperforms the conventional hybrid design; however, the Model~I-based solution based on real hardware provides only a minor gain of up to $\unit[0.9]{bps/Hz}$, while the Model~II-based solution delivers a much more substantial improvement of up to $\unit[5.8]{bps/Hz}$.
 This highlights the limited benefit of the existing pattern-reconfigurable antenna hardware in~\cite{Wang2025Electromagnetically} due to its restricted flexibility.
 Nonetheless, the significant performance gain observed under Model~II emphasizes the strong potential of the tri-hybrid architecture with future advancements in reconfigurable antenna design and fabrication.
 Moreover, the performance of Model~I with fictitious patterns suggests that arbitrary pattern generation may not be strictly necessary.
-Substantial gains can also be achieved by designing a more effective set of limited patterns.
+Substantial gains can also be achieved by designing a more effective set of limited patterns, which calls for more flexible antenna designs.
 A promising strategy for this design is to use Model~II as a guiding reference for optimizing the selection/design of practical pattern sets.